Neil2813/ET-Hackathon/README.md

 ### Backend on Google Cloud (Paid — Recommended)

 Deploy the same `Backend/Dockerfile` image to GCP.
-This is the intended production path for the Solution Challenge stack.
+This is the intended production path for the ET AI Hackathon 2.0 2026 stack.

 **Compute Engine VM (always-on)**